JStoff76/Jacob-Stoffel/README.md

-# Professional-Prep
+# Personal & Professional Development
-👨‍🎓 Junior at the University of Iowa and an aspiring Data Scientist with a Spring 2026 Graduation
+👨‍🎓 Senior at the University of Iowa and an aspiring Data Scientist with a Spring 2026 Graduation

-🎯 Currently getting familiar with Github as a professional development tool and a learning tool while I further develop my coding and technical skills
+🎯 Familiar with Github as a professional development tool and a learning tool while I further develop my coding and technical skills

 🧩 Learning Python through coursework and extensive YouTube research.
-I hope to learn how to better blend my coding skills so I can use them in my work this summer.
+Have had great success in polishing my coding capabilites.
-Additionally, I am learning database management through SQL and hope to be able to showcase my learning this summer at my internship.
+Additionally, I am learning database management through SQL, Python, Jupyter Notebook, and Snowflake this summer at my internship.

 # Current Technical Skills
-1. Excel
+1. Python
-2. PowerPoint
+2. SQL
+3. Snowflake
-3. Blender - 3D modeling & printing
+4. Blender - 3D modeling & printing
+5. PowerBI - Power Query

 # Recent Projects

 **Fiber Optic Network Buildout**